Man Suffered Mental Health Problems Following Abuse By Geoffrey Oborn

 Following the conviction, Antony, now of Shrewsbury, instructed specialist abuse lawyers at Irwin Mitchell to help him gain civil justice regarding his experiences.

 Now, after the legal experts secured him a five-figure settlement from Kent County Council regarding what he went through, he is calling for others affected by abuse to come forward and ensure they get the support they require to try and come to terms with such experiences.

 Expert Opinion“Antony’s life has been completely turned upside down by the horrendous abuse that he endured a number of years ago, with the experiences taking a major toll on his mental health.

 “While nothing will ever change what happened, we hope this settlement will prove to be a welcome step forward.
 We also hope that the conclusion of this legal case helps him look more brightly to the future, with the funds ensuring he can access any ongoing support he requires.

 “A case of this nature is a reminder that those affected by such problems should not hesitate to seek help and support at the earliest opportunity.
 Their cases will always be handled with the utmost care and sensitivity and the priority is to ensure they can get any assistance they require.”
-Tom Fletcher - Associate Solicitor
+Tom Fletcher - Partner